JoshuaKhokhar/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio
-This repository is my data analytics portfolio
+This repository is my data analytics portfolio.
+It contains my data analytics projects.